On {\lambda}-backbone coloring of cliques with tree backbones in linear time: Complete graph with a tree or forest backbone: an algorithm

 To achieve the same result for forest backbones we only need to add some edges that would make the backbone connected and spanning.
-However, it is clear that we can always attach them to the leaves of the trees in the forest and we will not increase the maximum degree of the forest. \begin{corollary} There exists an algorithm with running time $O(n)$ which for any forest $F$ on $n$ vertices with $\Delta(F) \ge 2$ finds a $\lambda$-backbone coloring such that $BBC_\lambda(K_n, F) \le OPT + \Delta^2(F) \lceil\log{n}\rceil$. \end{corollary}
+However, we can always make a forest connected by adding edges between some leaves and isolated vertices and we will not increase the maximum degree of the forest, as long as $\Delta(F) \ge 2$. \end{proof}

-\section{Complete graph with tree or forest backbone: a lower bound}
+\section{Complete graph with a tree or forest backbone: a lower bound}

-In this section we prove that there exists a family of trees with the maximum degree $3$ for which $BBC_\lambda(K_n, T) \ge \max\{n, 2 \lambda\} + \Theta(\log{n})$ in four steps.
+In this section, we prove that there exists a family of trees with the maximum degree $3$ for which $BBC_\lambda(K_n, T) \ge \max\{n, 2 \lambda\} + \Theta(\log{n})$ in four steps.
 First, we will define the family of trees with parameters directly related to the Fibonacci numbers.
 Next, we will show that the existence of a red-blue-yellow $(k, l)$-decomposition for such trees implies the existence of another red-blue-yellow $(k', l)$-decomposition with an additional property.
 Then, we will prove that any such de\-com\-po\-si\-tion would imply further that there holds a certain decomposition of some large number (i.e. half of the large Fibonacci number) into a sum and a difference of a small number of Fibonacci numbers.
-Finally, we will establish that such decomposition cannot exist -- therefore there is no red-blue-yellow $(k, l)$-decomposition for our trees assuming that $k$ and $l$ are proportional to $\log{n}$.
+Finally, we will establish that such a decomposition cannot exist -- therefore there is no red-blue-yellow $(k, l)$-decomposition for our trees assuming that $k$ and $l$ are proportional to $\log{n}$.